 Who Will Complete the Wisdom Tooth Removal Procedure?

-Typically, a surgeon that specializes in oral and maxillofacial surgery will complete the procedure.
+Typically, a surgeon that specialises in oral and maxillofacial surgery will complete the procedure.
 This is especially true if the removal is expected to be a complex process.
 Though, these are not the only qualified individuals.

 There are three groups of specialists and trained professionals that may perform your wisdom tooth extraction.
 This includes: